Balancing Personalization & Automation in Marketing

 At what point does the shift toward automation and away from personalization do we see diminishing returns?
-Should marketing professionals be wary of how much they rely on automation in terms of engaging with potential customers or audiences?
+Should marketing professionals be wary of how much they rely on automation to engage with potential customers or audiences?

-It would be naïve to suggest automation has completely destroyed the human element in reaching and motivating audiences or customers, but it would also be just as short-sighted to say personalization is a dinosaur-era component of successful marketing in 2020.
-The trick is to identify the concrete benefits of both personalization and automation and then create the perfect blend of each to connect and resonate with consumers in the most effective way possible.
+It would be naïve to suggest automation has completely destroyed the human element in reaching and motivating audiences or customers.
+Still, it would also be just as short-sighted to say personalization is a dinosaur-era component of successful marketing in 2020.
+The trick is to identify the concrete benefits of both personalization and automation and then create the perfect blend to connect and resonate with consumers in the most effective way possible.

 The Case For Automation In Marketing

 At the 40,000-foot view, marketing automation can best be described as any resource, tool, or solution that gives companies the power to streamline marketing workflows or processes to increase the efficiency of marketing budgets, experience more robust ROI, and grow their footprint in their given industry or field.
 This, of course, also includes analytics and reporting tools that allow marketers to analyze and share results to tell a more compelling and convincing story through data.

 Today, marketing automation includes a wide variety of elements, from automated email marketing to social media publishing suites to text message-based software.
 If we understand that creating content and messaging is perhaps easier than it’s ever been, then the overarching case for automation in marketing resides in allowing your company to influence as vast and varied consumer base as possible with much less financial investment, time, and manpower.

 Interested in learning more about Inbound Marketing and finding the right content strategy that works for you?

 Marketing managers can also experience significant advantages via: